 - 10-year warranty doesn’t cover everything

-- Not truly portable, needs a powerpoint
+- Not truly portable – needs mains power

 If you want your pressure washer to be running in 10 years time, the Go P40 from Ava of Norway is the one to get.
 It’s committed to Europe’s Right to Repair scheme, which means you’ll find parts for it into the 2030s, and everything from the gun to the motor can be stripped down and serviced.
 It comes with a 10 year warranty too, just make sure you service it after 5 years to claim though.

-For such a small unit the Go P40 is very powerful, kicking out 120 bar of water pressure.
+OK, so the Go P40 isn’t strictly a mobile pressure washer as you’ll need to run it off a mains power supply, but it’s diminutive size and light weight means you could easily travel with it and nab some power from a friendly bike shop, cafe or B&B. For such a small unit the Go P40 is very powerful, kicking out 120 bar of water pressure.
 That’s too much for your e-bike or indeed your linkages and hubs, but you can turn that down and make the waterjet less concentrated.
 This makes it ideal for stripping mud from your tyres, but sensitive enough for tickling around your bike’s motor housing.
 It’ll do your patio too, if you can be bothered.

 Read our full review of the Ava Pressure Washer Go P40 L.